News and Notices

 The Public Interest Declassification Board (PIDB) is an advisory committee established by Congress in 2000, in order to promote the fullest possible public access to a thorough, accurate, and reliable documentary record of significant U.S. national security decisions and activities.
-The President appointed Nancy E. Soderberg as chair of the Board and Martin C. Faga, and William H. Leary as members.
+The President appointed Nancy E. Soderberg as chair of the Board.
 The Minority Leader of the House appointed David E. Skaggs and the Speaker of the House appointed William O. Studeman.
 The Majority Leader of the Senate appointed Sanford J. Ungar and the Minority Leader of the Senate appointed Kenneth L. Wainstein.

 The Director of the Information Security Oversight Office (ISOO), serves as the PIDB Executive Secretary, and the ISOO staff provides staff support on a reimbursable basis.